 Selma Hortense Burke was born in Mooresville, North Carolina, one of ten children of Neal Burke, a local Methodist minister and Mary Jackson Burke.
 She received her formal educational training from Winston Salem University and later graduated in 1924 as a registered nurse from St. Agnes Training School for Nurses in Raleigh, North Carolina.
-After graduating she moved to New York City where she worked as a private nurse.
+After graduating she moved to New York City, New York where she worked as a private nurse.

 Burke founded the Selma Burke Art Center in Pittsburgh, Pennsylvania in 1968 where she continued to introduce art to inner-city youth.
 She was widely lauded for her engagement in civic organizations and endeavors in the Pittsburgh area.
 July 20, 1975 was adopted as Selma Burke Day by former Governor Milton Shapp of Pennsylvania.